amplitude/amplitude-docs/content/collections/analytics/en/create-cohorts.md

 ### Replace a cohort from a file

-Manually uploaded cohorts can be replaced.
-This lets you update your cohort in place, and avoid having to change all your charts to point to a new cohort.
+You can replace your manually uploaded cohorts.
+This lets you update your cohort in place, and avoid changing all your charts to point to a new cohort.

 ## Inline behavioral cohorts and interval cohorts